01 · legal

 This content is accessed solely to generate your personalized summaries and to answer the questions you ask Tomoni.
 It passes through our infrastructure in memory during a request; it is not written to persistent storage on our servers.

-2.3 Operational metadata
+2.3 Operational metadata and product analytics

 3. How your messages are processed.